Giving back: Australia’s sharing economy

 On a side street by the train tracks in Sydney’s Newtown, a bright yellow cupboard stands out on the pavement.
 The sign on the front reads: “Take what you need, give what you can”.
 Inside, the cupboard is filled with bread, biscuits, canned goods and other packaged foods.

-This is a “blessing box” – a small, charitable dispensary that’s been set up to allow local businesses and individuals to drop off any spare items they have for people who need it.
-The Newtown Blessing Box was set up earlier this year on the street outside of a share house, after one of the housemates was moved by the sight of a distraught woman, who had missed out on accessing food at the local asylum seekers’ centre within opening hours.
+This is a “blessing box”.
+A small, charitable dispensary that’s been set up to allow local businesses and individuals to drop off spare items they have for people who need it.
+The Newtown Blessing Box was set up earlier this year on the street outside of a share house.
+It began after one of the housemates was moved by the sight of a distraught woman, who had missed out on accessing food at the local asylum seekers’ centre.

-But it was soon apparent that one group of housemates alone was not enough to keep the blessing box properly stocked, and so the women distributed pamphlets in the local area and used social media to ask for donations.
+But it was soon apparent that one group of housemates alone was not enough to keep the blessing box properly stocked.
+So the women distributed pamphlets in the local area and used social media to ask for donations.
 The box is now regularly filled with food, toiletries and even meal vouchers from local restaurants such as Hartsyard.

 Divide and conquer